Many people chase the wind.

 They work hard to prove their worth.
 They strive to make a name for themselves.
 They take extensive measures to make a fortune.

-And then when life gets hard, when calamity comes, or when their time is up, they are plagued with restlessness, gripped with fear, and filled with regret.
+When life gets hard, when calamity comes, or when their time is up, they are plagued with restlessness, gripped with fear and filled with regret.

-In Proverbs 28:26, Solomon straightforwardly and sternly says: “those who trust in themselves are fools, but those who walk in wisdom are kept safe.”
+In Proverbs 28:26, Solomon — the wisest, wealthiest and most powerful man of his time — straightforwardly and sternly says: “those who trust in themselves are fools, but those who walk in wisdom are kept safe.”

 Truth be told, human wisdom is folly in God’s eyes.